COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ### Who is doing it
 Lucas
 ### User Story
-To remind the user they have a parked loaction and give them information on where their car is.
+To remind the user they have a parked location and give them information on where their car is.
 ## Tasks
 ## 2.2 Miles / Km
 ### Effort